-On Sunday, March 10, HBO is premiering its new documentary, The Case Against Adnan Syed.
-The show will be a four-hour special and, according to an HBO press release from June 2018, will present “new discoveries, as well as groundbreaking revelations that challenge the state’s case” and feature “exclusive access to Syed, the defense team, the Syed family, friends and teachers of Hae Min Lee and Adnan Syed, and members of City of Baltimore law enforcement.”
-But what do you need to know before you can sit down and tune in to the latest true crime doc?
-We’ve got all the background and context you might be missing.
-Check it out.
+According to an HBO press release from June 2018, the four-hour special presented “new discoveries, as well as groundbreaking revelations that challenge the state’s case” and featured “exclusive access to Syed, the defense team, the Syed family, friends and teachers of Hae Min Lee and Adnan Syed, and members of City of Baltimore law enforcement.”
+Despite the crime happening over two decades ago, there have been new developments in the case in recent years.
+Keep scrolling to find out everything we know.

-In 2014, Adnan’s case was covered on the first season of Serial, a true crime podcast hosted by Sarah Koenig.
-Throughout the episodes, the host introduced listeners to Adnan and the mystery or whether or not he was innocent.
+In 2014, Syed’s case was covered on the first season of “Serial” a true crime podcast hosted by Sarah Koenig.
+Throughout the episodes, the host introduced listeners to Syed and the mystery of whether or not he was innocent.
 By the end of the series, she didn’t share a clear opinion either way, but she did reveal that the case against him didn’t seem like it should’ve been enough to convict him of the murder.
 The evidence that she helped to uncover and publicize included both an alibi and cell tower records that directly contradict the prosecution’s narrative of the crime.
-The podcast raised enough questions about Adnan’s guilt that it set him on the path for a new trial — and changed the landscape of podcasts and media.
+The podcast raised enough questions about Syed’s guilt that it set him on the path for a new trial — and changed the landscape of podcasts and media.

 Who is Rabia Chaudry?